MarcusWolschon/osmeditor4android/documentation/docs/help/en/Main map display.md

 ####  ![Unlocked](../images/unlocked.png) unlocked
 In this mode you can add and change the geometry and tags of OpenStreetMap data. *You will still need to zoom until editing is enabled.*

 If a small "T" is displayed on the lock icon you are in "Tag editing only" mode and will not be able to change geometries, a small "I" indicates indoor mapping mode.
-A long press on the icon will display a menu allowing you to switch between editing modes, for mode switching purposes it dosen't matter if the display in "locked" or "unlocked".
+A long press on the icon will display a menu allowing you to switch between editing modes, for mode switching purposes it dosen't matter if the display is "locked" or "unlocked".

 All the mode options are